Honey2766/ecommerce-data-analysis/README.md

-# 🛒 E-Commerce Data Analysis Project
+# 🛒 Car Price Data Analysis Project

 ## 📌 Project Overview

-This project analyzes a large-scale e-commerce dataset to uncover insights related to pricing, sales trends, and customer behavior.
+This project analyzes a large-scale Car price dataset to uncover insights related to pricing, sales trends, and customer behavior.
 The goal is to perform end-to-end data analysis including data cleaning, exploration, and visualization.

 ---